 I’ve often had that debilitating feeling of not being able to move forward and not knowing if I will ever be able to – it can feel like mission impossible.

 It’s strange how the extreme sensitivities can be off the charts one day or in one moment, but then be fine the next.
 Sometimes it may be a trigger that sets you off, other times there doesn’t seem to be an obvious reason.

 Those hypersensitivities are a result of being in an abusive relationship where you never knew what was coming from moment to moment.
 Was it going to be a calm day or were you going to be in survival mode as a result of gaslighting, manipulation or rageful outbursts?

 - Not feeling safe

-A very common symptom of PTSD from narcissistic abuse are the flashbacks.
-There you are, going about your day when out of nowhere a memory of something from the relationship will come back to you.
+A very common symptom of PTSD from narcissistic abuse is flashbacks.
+There you are, going about your day when out of nowhere a memory of something from the relationship comes back to you.

 Your whole being feels like you’re there, reliving that moment, over and over again.
 What the narcissist said or did to you and how you reacted.
 You may run through how you wish you could have responded, given the courage and knowledge, which you didn’t have at the time.